THE FULL FATT SOUND

 We’re starting a choir in Birmingham.

-We really want to emphasise the performance of choral music, this isn’t going to be a traditional formal choir.
-Our ideas at the moment include live instruments, DJs, dancing, and bringing audiences together with a gig-like atmosphere - our aim is for the choir to perform at nightclubs & festivals as well as more traditional and community settings.
+We really want to emphasise the performance of choral music - we currently perform with live keys and a DJ and dancing - we’re bringing audiences together with a gig-like atmosphere - our aim is for the choir to perform at nightclubs & festivals as well as more traditional settings.

-The music we will perform will draw on a wide range of genres from club-classics to folk, rock, R&B, jazz, soul, pop, and original compositions pulled together around a particular theme or idea.
-The music we choose to perform will be shaped by the members of the choir, their interests, the sounds we make, and the various contexts we might perform in.
-The choir will be directed by Adam Carver (Fatt Butcher).
+The music we perform is drawn on a wide range of genres from club-classics to folk, rock, R&B, jazz, soul, pop, and original compositions pulled together around a particular theme or idea.
+The music we choose to perform is shaped by the members of the choir, their interests, the sounds we make, and the various contexts we might perform in.

 Why are we doing this?